| | ForewordThis pamphlet is designed to help

 Protection Agency, Public Information Center, 401 M Street,

 S.W., Washington, D.C.
 20460.
+Checklist

-for Use in Buying or Building a Home
+for Use in Buying or Building a Home The checklist that follows is

 offered to aid you in selecting your home, and to remind you of